 Copaiba essential oil side effects can include skin sensitivity when it’s used topically.
 Always dilute copaiba oil with a carrier oil, such as coconut oil or almond oil.

 To be on the safe side, perform a patch test on a small area of your body before using this essential oil on larger areas.
 When using copaiba oil, avoid contact with the eyes and other mucous membranes.

 Talk to your health care provider before using copaiba oil if you are pregnant, nursing, have an ongoing medical condition or you are currently taking medication.

 Always keep copaiba and other essential oils out of the reach of children and pets.

 Lithium is known to possibly interact with copaiba.
-Since copaiba balsam can have diurectic effects taking it along with lithium may decrease how well the body gets rid of lithium.
-Speak to you healthcare provider before using this product if you are taking lithium or any other prescription and/or over-the-counter medication.
-(2)
+Since copaiba balsam can have diurectic effects, taking it along with lithium may decrease how well the body gets rid of lithium.

 - Copaiba essential oil comes from the resin of a copaiba tree.